Port Stephens Koalas

 An adventurous nature enthusiast and an animal lover at heart with a passion for wildlife and conversation.
 Volunteering with PSK allows me to help keep his special Australia’s iconic creature in this region.
 I look forward to completing the training to become a koala support carer.

-TRAINEE CARER AND RESCUER, ADOPT A KOALA PROGRAM OFFICER
+SUPPORT CARER AND RESCUER, ADOPT A KOALA PROGRAM OFFICER

 With international experience in marketing, Lynda is a member of the Promotions Sub-Committee.